Lance Anderson

 Lance Anderson is an American makeup artist who was nominated at the 78th Academy Awards in the category of Best Makeup.
 He shared his nomination with his son, David LeRoy Anderson, for their work on the film Cinderella Man.

 Personal life

 Anderson now lives in California, where he is an oil painter of pulp style pictures.

 He went to the Stan Winston School and is the cofounder of AFX Studio.

-His son is an Academy Award-winning makeup artist, who he has worked with.